 Alpha Sigma Lambda, the national honorary society for part-time evening students, is available to qualified University College students.
 To be eligible for membership, a student must have earned a GPA of at least 3.5 in a minimum of 24 units of course work in residence toward a degree in University College, with at least 12 units in liberal arts and sciences.

 Phi Beta Kappa

 For more than 200 years, election to Phi Beta Kappa has been a distinctive recognition of intellectual accomplishment in the liberal arts and sciences.
 Candidates for Phi Beta Kappa should have demonstrated superior scholarship as well as breadth and depth of interest in the liberal arts.
-Study of a foreign language and of mathematics, while not required, strongly enhances candidacy.
-Additionally, at least 112 credits must be completed by the end of the fall semester, at least 45 of which must be earned at Washington University.
+Study of a foreign language and of mathematics, while not required, strongly enhance candidacy.
+In addition, at least 112 credits must be completed by the end of the fall semester, at least 45 of which must be earned at Washington University.

 Undergraduate degree recipients with superior records will be recognized with Final Honors at the time of graduation.
-Final Honors are calculated by a formula based on number of credits and grades earned in University College.
+Final Honors are calculated by a formula based on the number of credits and grades earned in University College.